-5.4.
+5.7.
 Ethernet Interfaces Configuration

-Nexto CPUs can provide more local Ethernet interfaces.
-The NX3005 CPU has only the NET 1 interface.
-In addition to the local Ethernet interfaces, the Nexto Series also provides remote Ethernet interfaces by including the NX5000 module.
-The NX5000 modules have only the NET 1 interface.
+The NX3008 CPU has NET 1, NET 2, and NET 3.
+In addition of the local Ethernet interfaces, the Nexto Series also provides remote Ethernet interfaces through the inclusion of the module NX5000.
+NX5000 modules have only the NET 1 interface.

-5.4.1.
-Internal Ethernet Interface
+5.7.1.
+Internal Ethernet Interfaces

-The interface is composed by a RJ45 communication connector 10/100Base-TX standard.
-It allows the point to point or network communication in the following open protocols: MODBUS TCP Client, MODBUS RTU via TCP Client, MODBUS TCP Server and MODBUS RTU via TCP Server.
+This interfaces are composed by a RJ45 communication connector 10Base-TE/100Base-TX/1000BASE-T standard.
+It allows the point to point or network communication in the following open protocols: MODBUS TCP Client, MODBUS RTU via TCP Client, MODBUS TCP Server, and MODBUS RTU via TCP Server.